Lazer6769/Cart-253/Topics/frogmodjam/frogfrogfrog/planning.md

 - Move the frog (how? mouse? keyboard? breathing?)
 - Move the fly (in line? buzzing around? random?)
 - Figure out if the tongue hits the fly?
+- see if music plays
+- firgure out a way to get images in the game
+- see if i can add gif's to my game start, intro, win, and end screens for the frog
+- see if i can only have the tongue move while the frog is sitting there

 Questions: